spex-xray/spex-help/source/threads/pionena/pionena.rst

 Define model components and component relations (running scripts)
 ------------------------------------------------------------------
-A command file tailored for this thread to setup the model components and parameters is available here :download:`mdl_pa.com <mdl_pa.com>`.
+calc.com is the command file tailored for this thread.

 Load the above command file into SPEX:
 ::

+   user@linux:~> spex
+   Welcome user to SPEX version 3.05.00

-   SPEX> log exe mdl_pa
+   SPEX> log exe calc